 Note: The Fault Alarm trips on internal, input and user configuration diagnostics.
 User configuration faults will clear automatically once the configuration is valid.
-Input faults can be cleared by pressing the "Reset Input Fault" button, MR Terminals (if configured), or by power cycling the unit.
+Input faults can be cleared by pressing the "Reset Input Fault" button, or by power cycling the unit.
 Internal faults require the unit to be power cycled and will not be cleared by this button.
 See STA Diagnostics & Fault Alarms in Section 6 for more information.